Why Your CTR Model Is Betraying You

 But how does this model betray you in your SEO work?
 Below are three consequences of using the static CTR model.

-2. Misguiding SEO performance analysis
+2. You misread your SEO performance

 Blogpost Image 2.png